Bioinfo-skills-2022-CLIMB-VM/The-value-and-use-of-containers/README.md

 We can attach a host volume to any directory in the container using the -v flag.
 Note that when attaching a volume you must provide Docker with the absolute (full) path.
 ```
-docker run -v /path/to/volume/on/host:/path/to/directory/in/container imagename
+docker run -v /path/to/volume/on/host:/path/to/directory/in/container $imagename $command
 ```

 ## Singularity ##